suryakva/genai-titan-image-generator/README.md

 ## Conclusion

 As demonstrated in this post, you can use the AWS CDK to deploy Serverless architectures to invoke Bedrock models.
-We showed an image generation example using a user interface powered by Streamlit, Lambda, and API Gateway.
+I showed an image generation example using a user interface powered by Streamlit, Lambda, and API Gateway.